redox-os/website/content/faq.en.md

 ### Current status

-Redox is alpha/beta quality software, because we implement new features while fixing the bugs.
+Redox is in alpha development phase, we implement new features and fix bugs.

-Because of this, it's not ready for daily usage yet.
+Because of this it's not ready for daily usage yet.
 Feel free to test the system until its maturity and **don't store your sensitive data without a proper backup.**

 The 1.0 version will be released once all system APIs are considered stable.